Wondering how to get into real estate investing with little or no money? Then you’ve come to the right place to learn how to invest in properties.

 The trick is that with house hacking, you qualify for low down payments on conventional mortgages (as you actually buy a home).
 You may also qualify for alternative financing methods like FHA loans and VA loans.
 It means you can get into house hacking with less money than when buying just a rental property.

 To learn exactly how to get into real estate this way, check out The Ultimate Guide to House Hacking.

 When you participate in crowdfunding, you’re a part of a group of other real estate investors who pool their money and then invest or lend it to experienced property owners.
-This is a popular option for those looking to start investing in real estate despite their backgrounds, resources, or level of experience.
-You don’t have to search for an investment property for sale, get a loan, or manage the property.
-So, your workload and responsibilities are minimized, but the potential for profit still exists.
-Just be sure to research the crowdfunding channel to make sure that it’s legitimate and a good fit.
+Real estate crowdfunding is a popular option for those looking to start investing in real estate despite their background, resources, or level of experience.

 The Bottom Line

 As you can see, there are numerous answers to how to get into real estate investing with little money and no experience.
 The strategy that’s right for you depends on your background, strengths and weaknesses, personal preferences, and investment goals.

 If you’ve read this article, it means you’re already on the path to starting real estate investing by educating yourself.
 The next step is to continue expanding your knowledge while also looking for financing options and profitable investment properties.

 Mashvisor’s real estate investment tools can help you locate the top-performing neighborhoods and income properties for sale in the US market.
 Our tools work for both long term and short term rental strategies.
 You can start your property search now by entering your criteria, such as city, budget, expected rental income, cash on cash return, and cap rate.